 Location: The Waysmeet Center – UNH, 15 Mill Road, Durham, NH

 Description: A new community garden in the backyard of the Waysmeet Center will provide a source of food to the Cornucopia food pantry when regular donations can’t.
-The garden is the brainchild of Larry Brickner-Wood and Cathie Plante, an intern at the food pantry, and is a part of Plante’s Capstone senior project at UNH.
-The community garden will grow tomatoes, peppers, carrots, beans, parsley and garlic on approximately 160 square feet in the backyard of the Center.
-The backyard will also contain a compost unit that the residents will be encouraged to use for the future health of the garden.
+The community garden grows tomatoes, peppers, carrots, beans, parsley and garlic on approximately 160 square feet in the backyard of the Center.
+The backyard also contains a compost unit that the residents are encouraged to use for the future health of the garden.
 Once the vegetables are ready to be harvested, they will be picked and given away to Cornucopia food pantry users.
 Any extra food will be used during the school year at the Waysmeet Center’s community dinners.
-Various UNH organizations will help in the construction of the garden.
-The Thompson School Forestry Club has agreed to remove trees from the Center’s backyard, the Organic Garden Club will help plant the garden, the Thompson School Horticulture program will give planting and landscaping advice, and Kingman Farm will provide the compost to begin the garden and the compost center.
-Said Plante, “This is how community is built.”

 DURHAM: Turning Point Community Garden